AlexandreDecan/sismic/docs/advancedtopics/dealingtime.rst

 ----------------------

 Notice from previous example that using a loop makes it impossible to send events to the interpreter.
-For convenience, sismic provides a :py:func:`sismic.interpreter.helpers.run_in_background` function that run an interpreter in a thread, and does the job of synchronizing the clock for you.
+For convenience, sismic provides a :py:func:`sismic.helpers.run_in_background` function that run an interpreter in a thread, and does the job of synchronizing the clock for you.

 .. note:: An optional argument ``callback`` can be passed to :py:func:`~sismic.interpreter.helpers.run_in_background`.
-    It must be a callable that accepts the (possibly empty) list of :py:class:`~sismic.model.MacroStep` returned by the underlying call to :py:meth:`~sismic.interpreter.Interpreter.execute`.
+    It must be a callable that accepts the (possibly empty) list of :py:class:`~sismic.interpreter.MacroStep` returned by the underlying call to :py:meth:`~sismic.interpreter.Interpreter.execute`.